Rakesh9100/CalcDiverse/Calculators/Dudeney-Number-Calculator/README.md

-# <p align="center">Dudeney Calculator</p>
+# <p align="center">Dudeney Number Calculator</p>

 ## Description :-

-This is a simple website that checks whether a entered number or string is a Dudeney number or not.
+This is a simple website that checks whether an entered number is a Dudeney number or not.

 ## Tech Stacks :-